Shoot to Save

 According to Farhod Mamadnazarbekov, Deputy Chair of the Gorno-Badakhshan Autonomous Oblast Committee for Environmental Protection, a fair amount of the money that winds up in government coffers is used to benefit both wildlife and the public.
 The funds, he said, are used to provide hay to livestock herders—so they won’t have to compete with wild herbivores for grazing space—as well as for supplemental food for wildlife in areas where plant communities haven’t fully recovered from decades of over-grazing.
 He also said that funds are used at the district level to support governmental wildlife monitoring efforts, and to provide coal for heating so people won’t be forced to harvest plants for fuel, depriving wildlife of food.

 It’s hard to determine how much of what Mamadnazarbekov described is true.
-Several sources told me that some money must also be spent making various payoffs that aren't legally justifiable, and that the government doesn't necessarily spend its share of the revenue as they are supposed to.
-In a country with a per capita GDP of just 804 U.S. dollars, it’s not hard to imagine why many people here would want a piece of the action.
+Inevitably, some money must also be spent making various payoffs that aren’t legally justifiable.
+In a country with a per capita GDP of just $804 U.S. dollars, it’s not hard to imagine why many people here would want a piece of the action.
 Bribery and corruption may simply be part of the cost of doing business, even when that business is wildlife conservation.